KenVanGilbergen/KenVanGilbergen.github.io/README.md

 ## SHOW STOPPERS

 * How can I serve jekyll pages from a subfolder?
 It seems github overwrites the _config.yml
 * How can I add ssl to my custom domain name?
-Without cloudflare or similar.
+Without cloudflare, github enterprise or similar.